AF-1/AF-1/README.md

 ### 🔵 [Alternative Play Count](https://github.com/AF-1/lms-alternativeplaycount#alternative-play-count)
 Provides alternative play counts and skip counts that aim to reflect your true listening history.
 You set a time after which a song counts as played.
 If you skip the song before, it counts as skipped, not played.
-Use the data with other plugins to create/play smart playlists (dynamic playlists), create virtual libraries or skip tracks.
+Use the data with other plugins to create/play smart playlists (with [Dynamic Playlists](https://github.com/AF-1/lms-dynamicplaylists#dynamic-playlists)), to create virtual libraries (with [Virtual Library Creator](https://github.com/AF-1/lms-virtuallibrarycreator#virtual-library-creator)) or to skip tracks (with [Custom Skip](https://github.com/AF-1/lms-customskip#custom-skip)).
 For a more comprehensive feature list follow the link.<br><br>
 ➔ [**More information (incl.
 FAQ)**](https://github.com/AF-1/lms-alternativeplaycount#alternative-play-count)
 <br><br><br>